taotsi/DroneWorld/README.md

 ## TODO

-- add namespace to all classes
 - linear fitting
 - record on C++
-- message queue for input handling
 - copy and move ctors for some data types
 - add noise
 - find a window scene
 - plane forming
-- ban component classed copy ctor and move ctor
 - embed opencv
 - thread competition for disparity queue and other queue
-- a thread for input process